Mary Pickford: Stardom

 The arrival of sound was her undoing.
 Pickford underestimated the value of adding sound to movies, claiming that "adding sound to movies would be like putting lipstick on the Venus de Milo".

 She played a reckless socialite in Coquette (1929), her first talkie, a role for which her famous ringlets were cut into a 1920s bob.
 Pickford had already cut her hair in the wake of her mother's death in 1928.
 Fans were shocked at the transformation.
 Pickford's hair had become a symbol of female virtue, and when she cut it, the act made front-page news in The New York Times and other papers.
 Coquette was a success and won her an Academy Award for Best Actress, although this was highly controversial.
 The public failed to respond to her in the more sophisticated roles.
 Like most movie stars of the silent era, Pickford found her career fading as talkies became more popular among audiences.

 Her next film, The Taming of The Shrew, made with husband Douglas Fairbanks, was not well received at the box office.
 Established Hollywood actors were panicked by the impending arrival of the talkies.
 On March 29, 1928, The Dodge Brothers Hour was broadcast from Pickford's bungalow, featuring Fairbanks, Chaplin, Norma Talmadge, Gloria Swanson, John Barrymore, D. W. Griffith, and Dolores del Río, among others.
 They spoke on the radio show to prove that they could meet the challenge of talking movies.

-A transition in the roles Pickford selected came when she was in her late thirties, no longer able to play the children, teenage spitfires, and feisty young women so adored by her fans, and not suited for the glamorous and vampish heroines of early sound.
+A transition in Pickford's roles came when she was in her late thirties, no longer able to play the children, teenage spitfires, and feisty young women so adored by her fans, and not suited to the glamorous and vampish heroines of early sound.
 In 1933, she underwent a Technicolor screen test for an animated/live-action film version of Alice in Wonderland, but Walt Disney discarded the project when Paramount Pictures released its own version of the book.
 Only one Technicolor still of her screen test still exists.

 She retired from film acting in 1933 following three costly failures with her last film appearance being Secrets.
 She appeared on stage in Chicago in 1934 in the play The Church Mouse and went on tour in 1935, starting in Seattle with the stage version of Coquette.
 She also appeared in a season of radio plays for NBC in 1935 and CBS in 1936.
 In 1936, she became vice-president of United Artists and continued to produce films for others, including One Rainy Afternoon (1936), The Gay Desperado (1936), Sleep, My Love (1948; with Claudette Colbert), and Love Happy (1949), with the Marx Brothers.